Abhishek Jha

 I'm computer science graduate student at New York University, Courant.
 I completed my bachelor's from Delhi Technological University in New Delhi.
-My interests span computer vision, robotics, bayesian machine learning, and reinforcement learning, with a focus on dexterous manipulation and building reliable, interpretable decision-making systems across modalities.
+My interests span computer vision, robotics, bayesian machine learning, and reinforcement learning, with a focus on dexterous manipulation and multi-agent systems with building reliable, interpretable decision-making systems across modalities.

 A survey of Social Mini-Games in multi-robot navigation, proposing a unified taxonomy and evaluation framework to classify existing methods and guide future research.